Chiang Mai Night Safari: Musical fountain

-For King Bhumibol Adulyadej's 60th coronation anniversary, a special programme was shown for the event.
-The show included a video, lights and lasers set to music that was composed by the king.
-The Prime Minister, Thaksin Shinawatra was thoroughly impressed with the show, he congratulated the managing directors, Helmut Dörner and Ralph Douw (Emotion Media Factory), on their excellent work.
+To celebrate King Bhumibol Adulyadej's Diamond Jubilee, a special programme was shown for the event.
+The show included a video, lights, and lasers set to music that was composed by the king.
+The then-Prime Minister, Thaksin Shinawatra was thoroughly impressed with the show, and congratulated the managing directors, Helmut Dörner and Ralph Douw (Emotion Media Factory) on their excellent work.